Fraud Blocker

 Alternatively, there are a lot of estate planning seminars that have popped up where similar “on-the-spot” purchases are pushed hard.
 While estate planning seminars aren’t inherently bad, good attorneys will understand that you need time to digest and research the information, and won’t push you to pay right away.

-You should never make financial decisions this way, but certainly not where your estate is concerned.
-Again, you need to get in touch with a knowledgeable and experienced attorney.
+A big part of this is just common sense — you should never make financial decisions this way.
+Doing this where your estate is concerned, however, is even worse.
+Again, you owe it to yourself to get in touch with a knowledgeable and experienced attorney before making any decisions.

 DIY Will Sites

-These have actually been around for a while, and many people are attracted to them due to their perceived simplicity.
+These have been around for a while, and many people are attracted to them due to their perceived simplicity.
 After all, who doesn’t want to be able to “do” their will in a half-hour or so, using a form where you just have to fill in the blanks and that doesn’t involve the cost of an attorney?
+That sounds too good to be true!

-Unfortunately, there’s a reason wills are unique – because people are unique!
+Unfortunately, it sounds that way because it is.
+There’s a reason wills are unique – because people are unique!
 We all have little wrinkles in our lives that don’t fit into pre-written wills, and many of these DIY forms don’t allow for that.
 Moreover, it’s all too easy to complete an online will form that doesn’t even adhere to the laws of your state.

 • Bring your personal representative, children, or spouse for a meeting with your estate planning attorney.
 Your attorney can help them prepare for the next steps and where they need to go to distribute your estate after you pass away.

 • If you don’t understand a document, don’t sign it.
-Ask thorough questions throughout the estate planning process.
-A good attorney should be able to give you thorough, informed answers to help you understand your will and how it will distribute your assets after death.
+Ask questions throughout the estate planning process.
+A good attorney should be able to give you thorough, informed answers to help you understand your plan and how the various documents and tools will work together to distribute your assets after death.

 • “Shop” for estate planning attorneys before you hire one.
-Read their websites and any resources they have for clients thinking about estate planning.
-Have initial questions ready – if they can’t (or won’t) give you answers, they may not be a good fit.
+Read their websites and any resources they have for people thinking about estate planning.
+And have some initial questions ready – if they can’t (or won’t) give you answers, they may not be a good fit.

 Author: